The following tributes honor the Nisei Soldiers Legacy on the occasion of the Go For Broke Soldiers Stamp release…

 - Click here to learn some tips on filming with your smartphone.

 - If using a phone (see iPhone and android screenshots attached): Go to settings-camera-record video, and be sure that you are capturing the video at 4k at 30 fps (UHD 3840×2160 (60fps) for Android) to have the most flexibility.
 Frame the performance horizontal.
 If unable to film at 4k, please choose 1080p HD at 30 fps (1920×1080 (30fps) for Android).

 - If using a camera: Frame the performance horizontal.
 Your default camera and audio quality should work fine.
 It is best practice to film your video in a quiet location without a lot of surrounding noise.

-- Be cognizant of wind noise and sun glare
+- Be cognizant of wind, ambient noise (especially traffic noise), and sun glare.

 - Please speak slowly and concise in video.